Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="650" height="710" alt="Screenshot from 2026-02-06 09-50-31" src="https://github.com/user-attachments/assets/a37917f5-dae2-47f9-be33-608aebfb9656" />

-This time we had to escape a special character:
+### This time we had to escape a special character in order to complete the objective:

 <img width="499" height="296" alt="Screenshot from 2026-02-06 09-50-44" src="https://github.com/user-attachments/assets/51b55c95-e12b-4629-b86b-4ab22cb0c734" />